hoodiecrow/ConsTcl/README.md

 ## Input

-The first thing an interpreter must be able to do is to take in the user's code and data input, whether from the keyboard or from a source file. `` read `` represents the interpreter's main input facility.
-The `` read- `` procedures read from standard input, or--if a port is provided--from the port's channel.
+The first thing an interpreter must be able to do is to take in the user's code and data input, whether from the keyboard or from a source file.
+The procedure `` read `` represents the interpreter's main input facility. `` read `` and its sub-procedures read from standard input, or--if a port is provided--from the port's channel.

 The main input procedures, `` read `` and the non-standard `` parse ``, do more than just read in the text of code and data: they also _parse_ the input into an _internal representation_ that the evaluator can use.